top of page

 Introducing Earth.Org

 The news source has been based in Hong Kong since its launch in 2019.
 Constant Tedder, its founder, has led a long career as a social entrepreneur.
-He founded the Hive, a significant co-working space network, and he sought to expand sustainable practices through Earth.Org.
+He founded the Hive, a significant co-working space network, and sought to expand sustainable practices through Earth.Org.

-He says, “The issue of climate change will have dramatic impacts, on all humans and animal species on the planet, unless our current self-destructive paths are altered to better more sustainable pathways.”
+He says, “The issue of climate change will have dramatic impacts on all humans and animal species on the planet unless our current self-destructive paths are altered to better, more sustainable pathways.”

 Floortje van der Grinten, Earth.Org’s Head of Business Development and Operations, expands on the positive structural impact that Earth.Org hopes to make.
 She says, “Earth.Org’s ultimate hope is to stir action within society.”